benizi/ConscientiousProgrammer/source/_posts/2013-06-25-pittsburgh-java-user-group-building-and-evolving-a-java-api.markdown

 ## Addendum: my involvement with Java

 I had a chance to review some of my feelings I have had about programming in Java myself.
 I've been a member of PittJUG for well over a decade now.
 I first signed up on the PittJUG mailing list in June 1999.
 I have not always been a regular attendee of the meetings: after some initial years of interest, I stopped attending for some years, and became regular again in 2009.
 So I've been around Java since it was a very young language, and all the while knowing of all the problems with the language.
 So why did I chose it as my main programming language a decade ago, and why have I stuck with it for so long, until last last year, when [I decided to write no *new* Java code, and move on to Scala](http://franklinchen.com/blog/2013/01/11/2013-is-my-year-of-scala/)?
 I will explain my decision-making in a forthcoming blog post.

+## (Update of 2013-07-05)

+An interesting [presentation on APIs in the enterprise](http://www.infoq.com/presentations/enterprise-api) came my way.